Timeline: Reforms in Myanmar

 July: Aung San Suu Kyi makes her parliamentary debut, one of 43 members of the National League for Democracy (NLD) to have secured a seat.

-August: Burma removes 2,082 names from its blacklist which bars people deemed a threat to national security from entering or leaving the country.
+August: Myanmar removes 2,082 names from its blacklist which bars people deemed a threat to national security from entering or leaving the country.

 October: Violence flares again in Rakhine, as aid agencies warn of a worsening humanitarian crisis.

-November: US President Barack Obama visits Burma on his first overseas trip since re-election.
+November: US President Barack Obama visits Myanmar on the first such visit by a US leader.

-December: The government announces that privately owned newspapers are to be allowed in Burma from April 2013 for the first time in almost 50 years.
+December: The government announces that privately owned newspapers are to be allowed in Myanmar from April 2013 for the first time in almost 50 years.

 January: The government abolishes a 25-year-old ban on public gatherings of more than five people.

-The Asian Development Bank resumes loans to Burma for the first time in 30 years in an attempt to boost its social and economic development.
+The Asian Development Bank resumes loans to Myanmar for the first time in 30 years in an attempt to boost its social and economic development.

 February: The government and ethnic Kachin rebels reach an agreement to hold talks, after weeks of fighting in the north-east of the country.

-A nreport reveals that police fired military-issue white phosphorus grenades to disperse protesters at the controversial Monywa copper mine.
+A report reveals that police fired military-issue white phosphorus grenades to disperse protesters at the controversial Monywa copper mine.

 Thein Sein embarks on his first European tour as head of state.